Eva Le Gallienne

-Eva Le Gallienne (January 11, 1899 – June 3, 1991) was an American stage actress, producer, director, translator, and author.
+Eva Le Gallienne (January 11, 1899 – June 3, 1991) was an English-born American stage actress, producer, director, translator, and author.
 A Broadway star by age 21, in 1926 she left Broadway behind to found the Civic Repertory Theatre, where she served as director, producer, and lead actress.
 Noted for her boldness and idealism, she was a pioneering figure in the American theater, setting the stage for the Off-Broadway and regional theater movements that swept the country later in the 20th century.
+She had significant success with her stage adaptation of Alice in Wonderland which was staged multiple times on Broadway.

 Le Gallienne devoted herself to the art of the theater as opposed to the show business of Broadway.
 She felt strongly that high-quality plays should be affordable and accessible to all people who wanted to see them.
 She ran the Civic Repertory Theatre for seven years (1926–1934), producing 37 plays during that time with a company whose actors included Burgess Meredith, John Garfield, Norman Lloyd, J. Edward Bromberg, Paul Leyssac, Florida Friebus, David Manners, Josephine Hutchinson, Alla Nazimova, Joseph Schildkraut, and Leona Roberts.